-Heritage tourism is all around us, from ancient castles, historic homes, World Heritage Sites and battlefields, it is such a large part of Scotland as a destination.
-By broadening the appeal to new and existing markets, we can increase the value of this sector thus ensuring that Scotland's built heritage remains one of the main motivators for visits to Scotland.
+In broadening this appeal to new and existing markets, we can increase the value of this sector by ensuring that Scotland’s built heritage remains one of the key motivators for visits to Scotland.

 The leading industry groups came together to form the Heritage Tourism Group (formerly the Historic Properties Group) with the specific task of developing and implementing a strategy for Heritage Tourism - People Make Heritage 2020.